Niilo Jääskinen: Career

 In 1990, Jääskinen was appointed as head of the European Law Section of the Ministry of Justice in Finland.
 In 1995 he was appointed as Advisor and Clerk for European affairs of the Grand Committee of the Finnish Parliament.
 Between 2000 and 2009 and from October 2015 to October 2019 Jääskinen has served as Judge at the Supreme Administrative Court of Finland.

 In 2009, he was appointed Advocate General of the European Court of Justice and in 2019 for the remaining two years of judge Allan Rosas' mandate.
 In October 2021 he started a new six years mandate.

-Jääskinen was in charge of two important cases relating to water.
+Jääskinen played a key role in two important cases relating to water.
 In Case C-525/12, he gave his opinion on the term "water services" in the Water Framework Directive; in Case C-461/13, he gave his opinion on 23 October 2014 on the term "deterioration" in the Water Framework Directive.
 Both cases are of high relevance for the protection of water.

 In 2014, he gave his opinion on Google Spain v AEPD and Mario Costeja González.